phyunsj/node-red-native-addon/README.md

 #### Example : node-red-contrib-nativesquare (very simple)

-square.wasm was pre-built wasm (in c).
+square.wasm was pre-built wasm (originally in C).

 ```
 Welcome to Node-RED